walidamriou/Guardgram/README.md

   - Support take photos and send it via telegram bot
   - Support change lamp status via telegram bot
   - Config Guardgram manually only (WiFi Credentials, Telegram Bot Token, and Telegram user ID)
+  - Developed based Arduino framework (Using Arduino, ArduinoJson, and Universal-Arduino-Telegram-Bot )

 ### How to get Telegram Bot Token
 To take you one Telegram Bot Token you need to create a Telegram Bot.
 Open Telegram App, then Search for @botfather, or open t.me/botfather.